takuto-okuno-riken/mtess/README.md

 significantly not linear (1 / 8)
 output mat file : results/demo-original-8x500_linear_test.mat
 ~~~
-This plot design is inspired by [J.Theilear and D.Prichard (1996)](https://www.sciencedirect.com/science/article/abs/pii/0167278996000504).
+The plot design for the linearity test was inspired by [J.Theilear and D.Prichard (1996)](https://www.sciencedirect.com/science/article/abs/pii/0167278996000504).
 <div align="center">
 <img src="data/surrotest1.jpg">
 </div>

-Gaussian distribution test
+Gaussian distribution test:<br>
-1. Use RG surrogate ("surrogate -g" command) to generate 399 of surrogate data from original time-series file.
+1. Use RG surrogate ("surrogate -g" command) to generate 399 of surrogate data samples from the original time-series file.
-2. Use "-g" option of "surrotest" command for Gaussian distribution test.
-Original time-series file and surrogate data file are specified this command.
+2. Use the "-g" option of the "surrotest" command for Gaussian distribution test.
+The original time-series and surrogate data files must be specified for this command.
 ~~~
 >> surrogate -g --surrnum 399 data/demo-original-8x500.csv
 output mat file : results/demo-original-8x500_rg_multi_all.mat